 Faculty members will set policies for absences from class and the effect absences may have on final grades.
 They will make their expectations concerning absences known to their students in writing during the first week of class.

-However, a student who is absent from a class as a result of representing this institution at a University-sanctioned event will not be penalized for the absence, provided the student is otherwise in compliance with the requirements of the course.
+However, a student who is absent from a class as a result of representing this institution at a University-sanctioned event will not be penalized for the absence.
 In these cases, the student will be given an opportunity to complete any work that may have been missed as a result of the absence.
-It is the student’s responsibility to notify the instructor in advance of an anticipated absence.
+It is the student's responsibility to notify the instructor in advance of an anticipated absence.

 For an event to be sanctioned by the University, approval by the Office of Academic Affairs must be obtained in advance of the event.